-The humidity, cool temperatures, and rainfall of Sri Lanka’s central highlands provide a climate that favors the production of high-quality tea.
-Matara, Galle and Ratanapura are the districts have low elevation, high rainfall and warm temperatures so the tea produced from these regions have special properties.
+The humidity, cool temperatures, and rainfall of Sri Lanka’s central highlands provide a climate that flavours the production of high-quality tea.
+Matara, Galle and Ratnapura are the districts have low elevation, high rainfall and warm temperatures so the tea produced from these regions have special properties.

-What are the different varieties of Ceylon tea or Shrilankan Tea?
+What are the different varieties of Ceylon tea or Sri Lankan tea?

 Sri Lankan tea is also popularly known as Ceylon tea.
 It is found in three different varieties:

-Ceylon black tea is one of the most special kind of Sri Lanka Tea.
+Ceylon Black tea is one of the most special kinds of Sri Lanka tea.
 It is popular for its crisp aroma reminiscent of citrus.
 It is used both unmixed and in blends with other varieties of Sri Lanka tea.
 There are numerous estates in Sri Lanka which vary in altitude and taste that produce this variety of tea.

-Sri Lanka Green Tea is grown in Idalgashinna in Uva Province.
+Sri Lanka Green tea is grown in Idalgashinna in Sri Lanka's Uva Province.
 They have a fuller body and more pungent, rather malty, nutty flavour characteristics of the teas.
 Overall, the green teas from Sri Lanka have their own characteristics.
 They tend to be darker and their flavour is richer.

-Sri Lankan white tea is also known as “silver tips” as they are highly prized.
+Sri Lankan White tea is also known as “Silver Needle” as they are highly prized.
 Their overall price per kilogram is significantly higher than other varieties of teas.
 White tea in Sri Lanka was first grown in Nuwara Eliya near Adam’s Peak between 2,200–2,500 meters.

 What makes white tea so special is that it is grown, harvested and rolled by hand.
 Then, the leaves dried and withered in the sun.
 It is different from other forms of teas in terms of its taste as well.
-It has a delicate, very light liquoring with touch of pine & honey and a golden coppery infusion.
-Some varieties of white tea are also grown at the Handunugoda Tea Estate near Galle in the south of Sri Lanka.
+It has a delicate, very light liquoring with a touch of pine & honey and a golden coppery infusion.
+Some varieties of white tea are also grown at the Handunugoda tea estate near Galle in the south of Sri Lanka.